kumbulanit/t-sql/tech company/untitled/Module 16 - Programming with T-SQL/Lab_Programming_with_T-SQL.md

 -- Overall lab completion status
 SELECT
     COUNT(*) AS TotalTests,
-    SUM(CASE WHEN Status = 'PASSED' THEN 1 ELSE 0 END) AS PassedTests,
+    SUM(CASE WHEN IsActive = 'PASSED' THEN 1 ELSE 0 END) AS PassedTests,
-    SUM(CASE WHEN Status = 'FAILED' THEN 1 ELSE 0 END) AS FailedTests,
+    SUM(CASE WHEN IsActive = 'FAILED' THEN 1 ELSE 0 END) AS FailedTests,
     CASE
-        WHEN SUM(CASE WHEN Status = 'PASSED' THEN 1 ELSE 0 END) = COUNT(*) THEN 'LAB COMPLETED SUCCESSFULLY' ELSE 'SOME TESTS FAILED - REVIEW IMPLEMENTATION' END AS OverallStatus
+        WHEN SUM(CASE WHEN IsActive = 'PASSED' THEN 1 ELSE 0 END) = COUNT(*) THEN 'LAB COMPLETED SUCCESSFULLY' ELSE 'SOME TESTS FAILED - REVIEW IMPLEMENTATION' END AS OverallStatus
 FROM @TestResults;